zbytealchemy/zephcast/docs/advanced/consumer-groups.md

 ## Overview

-Consumer groups are supported by all three message brokers in ZephyrFlow:
+Consumer groups are supported by all three message brokers in ZephCast:

 - Kafka: Native consumer groups
 - RabbitMQ: Competing consumers pattern